Table of Contents

 The village of Erice 🏰

-If you are visiting Trapani, I recommend a visit to the beautiful medieval village of Erice.
-It is without a doubt a place of interest to visit.
+If you are visiting Trapani, I recommend visiting the beautiful medieval village of Erice.
+It is undoubtedly a place of interest.

-Erice is a small medieval village perched at more than 750 meters above sea level and offers a magnificent view of Trapani, the Egadi Islands and San Vito Lo Capo.
+Erice is a small medieval village perched more than 750 meters above sea level.
+From its top, it offers a magnificent view of Trapani, the Egadi Islands, and San Vito Lo Capo.

 From the castle you have a magnificent view of the whole valley of Trapani and the sea in the distance.

 To get there, you can either go by car (±25 min from the center of Trapani) or take the cable car.
 By taking the cable car you will be at the top in ten minutes for €9 round trip.
-Note that the cable car is not in the center of Trapani itself, you will have to take a bus to get there or walk for 30 minutes.
+Note that the cable car is not in the center of Trapani, so you will have to take a bus or walk for 30 minutes to get there.

-We wanted to take the cable car to go up, but due to windy weather, the cable car was closed.
-We finally had to opt for a taxi, which was quite expensive.
+We wanted to take the cable car up, but due to windy weather, it was closed.
+We finally had to take a taxi, which was quite expensive.

 My travel tip in Erice